 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after graduation, most security workers were either in employment or further study.
-Some were receiving benefits, and a few were overseas.
-The median salary was around $33,600 two years after graduation.
+Three years after graduation, most security workers were either in employment or overseas.
+The median salary was around $43,000 three years after graduation.

 Security workers are not on Immigration New Zealand's skill shortage list

 The number of vacancies for security workers has grown much faster than the average for all occupations, perhaps reflecting a recent rising demand for these workers.